The Great Age of Fighting Sail

 Gilbert du Motier, the Marquis de Lafayette (1757 –1834) is remembered chiefly today, especially in the United States, as one of the heroes of the American Revolution.
 The popular image is of the dashing young French general who became an all but surrogate son to George Washington but this was at the very outset of his remarkable career.
 By the early 1820s he was the last surviving general of the War of Independence and the heroes of the period were dying off.
 The time was never more appropriate for Lafayette to revisit the United States.
 But in mid-Atlantic he was to have a remarkable meeting with a group of British army-officers, as recounted by one of them.
 It offers a pleasing insight to Lafayette’s character…

-The Loss of the Kent in 1825 and its immortalisation in verse
+The Loss of the East Indiaman Kent in 1825 and its immortalisation in verse

-Fire is perhaps the most feared of all dangers at sea, but the threat was perhaps never more terrible than in the case of the small, and overloaded, troopship Kent in 1825.
-Remarkable heroism was displayed by rescuers and troops alike and the incident was to be immortalised by one of Scotland's most eminent poets.
+Fire is perhaps the most feared of all dangers at sea, but the reality was seldom more terrible than in the case of the small, and overloaded, East Indiaman Kent in 1825 when she was carrying large numbers of troops, and their families, to India.
+Outstanding heroism was displayed by rescuers and troops alike.
+The incident aroused immense interest at the time and was to be immortalised later by a well-known Scottish poet.

 “I’d rather be blown up!” – Antwerp 1831